gabuladze/chz-transaction-monitor/README.md

 The script that processes blocks supports small chain reorganizations, bigger reorgs can be supported by keeping track of more blocks in db.
 The code in `services/TransactionsService.js` can identify [account]->[CHZ contract] transactions as well as transactions with internal contract transfers (account->[Some smart contract]->[CHZ smart contract]).

+**Since this is just a test task, I don't see a point in going super in-depth and spending a lot of time polishing the app.
+But there are a few points that have to be made.
+The next steps I would take for optimizing the app would be:**

+- Add multi-document transactions for consecutive db insert operations.
+  - With current implementation, db insert operations in the `processBlock` script are not atomic.
+If the script fails somewhere in the middle, same transactions can be inserted more than once, resulting in incorrect results in `getTotalTokensTransferedSinceStart` function's aggregation pipeline.
+- Split the app into two services: one with `processBlock` script and the other with HTTP server for API endpoints
+  - Reason for this is that in some cases `processBlock` could block current thread and make the request to API endoints timeout.

 # Setup

 ## 1. Create .env file